-1. Earth Balance Butter
+1. Vegan Butter

 A cursory glance at my recipes will show you that I’m no health nut.
 I don’t proclaim to be gluten-free, soy-free, or sugar-free.
 I try to eat a lot of vegetables and don’t eat fast food, but I’m not a saint and don’t intend to be.
 So not every product here is going to be 100% “clean” or whatever that means these days.
-Which brings me to my favorite substitute for butter: Earth Balance original buttery spread or buttery sticks.
+Which brings me to my go-to substitute for butter: Earth Balance original buttery spread or buttery sticks.

-I LOVE the way Earth Balance tastes (I promise I don’t work for them).
+I love the way Earth Balance tastes (I promise I don’t work for them).
 Plus, their spreads are made with better ingredients than than those creepy margarines from the 1990s like I can’t believe it’s not butter.

 I use the original spread or sticks in baking all the time and no one can tell the difference.
 From cookies and brownies to frosting and cakes, it works like a charm.
 Also, sometimes I just lather it on toast because what’s better than buttered bread? #amirite